avillafiorita/jekyll-datapage_gen/README.md

 The filter condition allows to select only those records in which `record['read']` is false.

+**Remark**
+If you want to filter on nested fields, use multiple `[]`.
+For instance:

+    filter_condition: "record['did-i']['read'] == false"

+works with the following data structure:

+    - author: Harper Lee
+      title: To Kill a Mockingbird
+      did-i:
+        read: no
+      rating: 4.26
+      year: 1960
+      position: 1

 **Example 2.** Consider the following declaration in `_config.yml`:

     - data: 'books'